The Charlemagne Institute is a 501(c)(3), non-profit educational institution.

 Today, the opponents of the West and America, the cultural Marxists and various agents of political correctness and globalism are purposefully aiming at the foundations of our American Republic, at the Judeo-Christian, Greco-Roman tradition.
 Sadly, we the American people require more than a reminder of our American roots; we must relearn the ancient wisdom and principles that have been forgotten or purposefully not passed on.

-And that is the role of The Charlemagne Institute: to lay the intellectual groundwork for a great awakening.
+And that is the role of The Charlemagne Institute: to defend the ideas of the that tradition and use it to advance Western Civilization.

 In 800 A.D., Charlemagne was crowned Emperor of the Holy Roman Empire.
 Historians agree, that moment signaled the end of the Dark Age brought about by the collapse of the Roman Empire and the rise of an enlightened, Judeo-Christian West.

-Our job today is to illuminate a different path for a new generation of Americans, a path out of a dark age and into a great awakening.
+Our job today is to illuminate a different path for a new generation of Americans, a path out of a dark age and into a bright future.

 If you would like to stay updated about our work and learn about upcoming events or projects, please subscribe to our e-mail updates!